 Set up API access

-To allow SnapShooter to access to your UpCloud account through our API, you first need to set up API permissions.
+To allow SnapShooter to access your UpCloud account through our API, you first need to set up API permissions.
 We recommend creating a new workspace member account specifically for API usage with its own username and password for each external service you might use.
 This allows you to limit API access and specify permissions for increased security.

 - First, log into your UpCloud Control Panel and go to the People section.